api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 Signed APIs store the data pushed by Airnode feeds and expose them to the public via an API.
 As mentioned, base feed updates are permissionless and can be update by anyone.
 The OEV feed data can only be used by OEV auction winner.
 API3 runs Signed APIs and makes them publicly available.
-They deployed on AWS, ensuring maximum uptime and reliability.
+They are deployed on AWS, ensuring maximum uptime and reliability.

 Signed APIs only support querying data for a particular Airnode feed.
 The Airnode address is supplied as HTTP path parameter.
 The endpoint is cached and